Exploring San Lorenzo in Florence: A Visitor's Guide

-This left arm of the transept leads into the Sagrestia Vecchia (old sacristy), originally planned as a burial chapel as well as a sacristy.
-This was Brunelleschi's first complete architectural work (1420-1428), and it was to have a profound influence on European architecture.
+This left arm of the transept leads into the Sagrestia Vecchia, originally planned as a burial chapel as well as a sacristy.
+This was Brunelleschi's first complete architectural work (1420-1428) and it was to have a profound influence on European architecture.
 As elsewhere in San Lorenzo, this sacristy is a whole piece, the impact of its architecture heightened by works of art.
 And the artists matched Brunelleschi's genius - the medallions and stucco reliefs of the Evangelists are by Donatello, as are the bronze doors.
 The magnificent tomb of Piero and Giovanni de'Medici (1472) is by Andrea Verrocchio.
-A door from the left aisle leads to the cloister, built in the style of Brunelleschi in 1475.

 Address: Piazza San Lorenzo, Florence